Cape Town to Zanzibar Tour (Comfort)

 Day 2

-Today we journey through the Northern Cape and Namaqualand, making a stop off at the isolated town of Springbok to gather a few last minute supplies.
+Today we journey through the Northern Cape and Namaqualand, making a stop off at the isolated town of Springbok to gather a few last-minute supplies.
 Once we have crossed the Namibian border, we arrive at our charming chalets that overlook the sparkling Orange River which creates a natural divider between South Africa and Namibia.
 For those travelling during the spring months (July – September) you may experience the wild flowers renowned in this region.

 Originally called the Nu Gariep (‘Great River’) by the native Nama people, the Orange River was renamed by Colonel Robert Gordon – a Dutch explorer who once commanded the Cape garrison for several years.
 It is said that Gordon named the river in honour of William of Orange, but a more popular belief is that it was simply named so because of its colour.
-Presently, it is known by its original name (Gariep River) and it the longest river throughout South Africa, stretching to a distance of 1800 kilometres.
+Presently, it is known by its original name (Gariep River) and it is the longest river throughout South Africa, stretching to a distance of 1800 kilometres.
 Rising in the Drakensberg mountains in Lesotho, where it is known as Sengu, it flows west through South Africa and out into the Atlantic Ocean once it reaches Alexander Bay.
 On its lengthy voyage, the river boasts a wide selection of beautiful landscapes.
 It passes through rough mountainous terrains and never-ending dune fields.
-The Orange forms part of the international border that runs between South Africa and Namibia, South Africa and Lesotho, and numerous provincial borders within South Africa.
+The Orange River forms part of the international border that runs between South Africa and Namibia, South Africa and Lesotho, and numerous provincial borders within South Africa.

 Though the river does not run through any main cities, it plays a crucial role within the economy of South Africa by providing water to be used for irrigation and hydroelectric power.
 The Orange River is also responsible for diamond deposits all along the coast of Namibia.
 For millions of years this river acted as a transportation system that took diamonds from volcanic pipes within Kimberley, South Africa out into the ocean.
 From here, currents would take the diamonds north where the surf would catch them and place them into the Namib dune fields.

-Accommodation: Two per room: Felix Unite Cabanas
+Accommodation: Two per room: Felix Unite Cabanas or Norotshama Resort

-Facilities: En-suites Per Room.
-Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered

-Route: Citrusdal to Orange River ±500 km
+Route: Citrusdal to Orange River

 Meals: Breakfast, Lunch, Dinner